0

 A message from his mom, later on, revealed that he did, in fact, eat several more pieces of his pizza for dinner that night.

 Learning about new foods can, and should be FUN!
 That’s why we hear all of the time that the kids we see using the SOS Approach to Feeding can’t wait for Food School, and us therapists laugh and have fun all day long.
-Find an SOS trained feeding therapist near you to join in on the fun, or join at a membership level for access to more strategies to help you start to think like a feeding therapist.
+Find an SOS trained feeding therapist near you to join in on the fun, or check out our Parent/Caregiver Libraries for access to more strategies to help you start to think like a feeding therapist.
 Hopefully, this inspires you to make your next meal with a picky eater a little more playful and fun.

 Return to the Monthly Blog